Investor Experiences and Financial Market Dynamics: Model Set-Up

 \subsection{Comparison to Bayesian Learning}

-To better understand the experience-effect mechanism, we compare EBL agents to agents who update their beliefs using Bayes rule.
-We consider two cases: the standard case of Bayesian learning, wherein agents use all the available observations to form their beliefs; and an alternative case where agents only use data realized during their lifetimes, but update their beliefs using Bayes rule.
-We call the former case \emph{Full Bayesian Learning} (FBL), and in the latter case \emph{Bayesian Learning from Experience} (BLE).
+To better understand the experience-effect mechanism, we compare the subjective mean of EBL agents to the posterior mean of agents who update their beliefs using Bayes rule.
+We consider two cases: \emph{Full Bayesian Learning} (FBL), wherein agents use all the available observations to form their beliefs; and \emph{Bayesian Learning from Experience} (BLE), where agents only use data realized during their lifetimes.

-\textbf{Full Bayesian Learners.} Full Bayesian learners use all the available observations ``since the beginning of time'' to form their beliefs.
-Formally speaking, there is no ``beginning of time" in our economy since we are analyzing an economy that has been running forever.
-Hence, loosely speaking, the beliefs of Bayesian agents who use all available information would have converged to $\theta$ at any point in time $t$, i.e., Bayesian agents would behave like agents that know the true mean.
-Here, however, we aim to illustrate the comparison of agents learning from experience to Bayesian agents learning from a common sample.
-Hence, we start the economy at an initial time $t=0$ (for this analysis), and assume that all generations of FBL agents consider all observations since time 0 to form their belief.
-We denote the prior of FBL agents as $N(m,\tau^{2})$.
+\textbf{Full Bayesian Learners.} To illustrate the comparison of EBL and FBL in a common sample, just for this analysis, we start the economy at an initial time $t=0$, since FBL use all the available observations since ``the beginning of time."
+Then, all generations of FBL agents consider all observations since time 0 to form their belief.
+We denote the prior of FBL agents as $N(m,\sigma_m^{2})$.
 For simplicity, all generations have the same prior, though the analysis can easily be extended to heterogeneous Gaussian priors across generations.\footnote{The assumption of Gaussianity is also not needed but simplifies the exposition greatly.}